 Phytoplankton in the tropical Pacific

 Phytoplankton, the tiny algae that fix carbon dioxide via photosynthesis, represent the base of the oceanic food chain and support essentially all life in the oceans.
 As such, their production and species composition largely drive the structure and productivity of ocean ecosystems.
-Phytoplankton biomass is often represented by chlorophyll concentration (Chl), which can be measured by satellite.
-In the tropical Pacific region, Chl is low except near continents.
+Phytoplankton biomass is often represented by chlorophyll concentration, which can be measured by satellite.
+In the tropical Pacific region, chlorophyll concentration is low except near continents.
 Being remote and relatively unproductive, these ecosystems remain understudied relative to more productive and accessible regions.
 However, they contribute significantly to worldwide plankton biomass because of their immense size.
-They also support a wide variety of pelagic species including most of the world’s tuna harvest, highlighting their economic importance.
+They also support a wide variety of pelagic species including most of the world’s tuna harvest.
 Understanding the biology of the tropical Pacific is thus very important, particularly in a context of global change where very low-productivity regions are expanding.

 What is the “island mass effect”?

 The island mass effect has been known for sixty years, and its mechanisms are well understood.
 However, there is a lack of systematic, large-scale studies.
-There has been no attempt to characterize the impact of islands on phytoplankton community structure at the basin-scale, despite implications for higher trophic levels and ecosystems functioning.
+The impact of islands on phytoplankton community structure at the basin-scale is unknown, despite implications for higher trophic levels and ecosystems functioning.
 Most previous studies focused on one island or archipelago, and those including reports of phytoplankton community composition are rare.
-Only two studies systematically investigated the island mass effect for a large number of islands: a 30-year old study based on Chl measured by ships of opportunity in the south tropical Pacific, and a recent analysis of satellite chlorophyll increases and potential drivers for 35 coral reef islands and atolls in the tropical Pacific.
+Only two studies systematically investigated the island mass effect for a large number of islands: a 30-year old study based on chlorophyll measured by ships of opportunity in the south tropical Pacific, and a recent analysis of satellite chlorophyll increases and potential drivers for 35 coral reef islands and atolls in the tropical Pacific.
 Neither study considered phytoplankton community composition.
 A systematic study of the island effect for the thousands of islands in the tropical Pacific, particularly characterizing biodiversity, is unprecedented.